Tips for Meeting the Needs of Auditory Learners

 - Cynthia Ulrich Tobias, M.Ed.

-We carry two different types of auditory amplification devices that are wonderful for auditory learners as when they read using one of these devices, they are able to hear their voice much more clearly than otherwise.
+We carry auditory amplification devices that are wonderful for auditory learners.
+When they read using one of these devices, they are able to hear their voice much more clearly.
 Believe me, these function better than the old tin can and string devices we had when I was little.

 The Way They Learn by Cynthia Ulrich Tobias